Time to Go Pack! Two Poole Students Win Study Abroad Scholarship

 Each fall, the Poole College of Management Global Programs Office empowers Poole students to make a global impact in their choice of over 200 different international locations.
 This year, two of these students will represent not only the excellence of Poole, but also the NC State global community.
 On April 24, the the Office of Global Engagement hosted the 2018 Global Engagement Exposition and awarded Ari Alexandrescu and Anna Zhao the Jackson Rigney Study Abroad Scholarship.

-This award, created in honor of Dr. Jackson Rigney, an agronomist and pioneer in global education who served NC State for 40 years, recognizes students for academic achievement and demonstrated ability to serve as ambassadors abroad and to positively impact NC State upon their return.
+This award, created in honor of Dr. Jackson Rigney, an agronomist and pioneer in global education who served NC State for forty years, recognizes students for academic achievement and demonstrated ability to serve as ambassadors abroad and to positively impact NC State upon their return.
 The scholarship awards $1,000 to each student, which gives each of them a head start as they represent the global reputation of the Poole College of Management and NC State University.

 Ari Alexandrescu, a senior in economics, will be attending the Vienna University of Economics and Business Administration in Vienna, Austria this fall.
 Anna Zhao, a junior in business administration, will be attending the SILC Business School at Shanghai University as part of the International Dual Degree Program (IBDD) in Shanghai, China.
 Anna and one other student are the first ever NC State students to go to China in this program.